Health & Fitness Calculators

 Questions and Answers

-Which BMR formula is the most accurate?
+Which BMR formula is the most accurate for modern nutrition planning?

-Body Mass Index (BMI) is a general population screening tool based purely on height and weight: $$BMI = \frac{mass(kg)}{height^2(m)}$$ Because it does not distinguish between muscle and fat, we recommend that athletes use our Body Fat Calculator (US Navy Method) for a more nuanced view of body composition.
+Body Mass Index (BMI) is a general population screening tool calculated as: BMI = weight (kg) / height² (m).
+Because it does not distinguish between muscle density and body fat, it can misclassify athletes.
+For a more nuanced view of body composition, we recommend using our Body Fat Calculator (US Navy Method), which incorporates waist and neck circumferences for better accuracy.

-We apply Naegele's Rule, the clinical standard for estimating delivery dates.
-The formula calculates the EDD by adding 280 days (40 weeks) to the first day of the last menstrual period (LMP), assuming a 28-day cycle: $$(LMP + 7 \text{ days}) - 3 \text{ months} + 1 \text{ year}$$
+We apply Naegele's Rule, the clinical gold standard.
+The formula calculates the Estimated Date of Delivery by adding 280 days (40 weeks) to the first day of your last menstrual period (LMP): (LMP + 7 days) − 3 months + 1 year.
+This assumes a regular 28-day cycle and provides a vital baseline for prenatal planning.